-Are there opportunities at ARS through ORISE that are not posted on the ORISE website?
+Are there opportunities at FBI VSP through ORISE that are not posted on the ORISE website?

-All opportunities for ORISE Research Participation Programs at ARS are listed in Zintellect.
+All opportunities for ORISE Research Participation Programs at FBI VSP are listed in Zintellect.
 Check back often for additional postings.

 My mentor has told me that I have been selected for an appointment.
 When will I receive notification from ORISE?

-All ORISE appointments must be submitted by the ARS mentor.
-ORISE will send an appointment letter once this submission is received and the funding for the appointment is in place.
+All ORISE appointments must be approved by the FBI VSP program coordinator.
+ORISE will send an appointment letter once this approval is received and the funding for the appointment is in place.
 See start of appointment for more information.